Susanna Truong Table Mountain

 What are the interesting aspects of your work?

-Working in Johannesburg is certainly an interesting aspect of the work.
+Working full time in Johannesburg was certainly an interesting aspect of the work.
 Despite its reputation as being a dangerous place, it is a vibrant city with kind and friendly locals.

 In addition, working in-house for a major Japanese Contractor means that we are immersed in a multicultural and diverse environment surrounded by a variety of languages as well as disciplines.

-I have had the opportunity of working in a number of cities around the world in my time with Systech (Dubai, Singapore, Doha and Johannesburg) and have found that adapting into a new working environment is always an exciting element of the job.
+I have had the opportunity of working in a number of cities around the world in my time with Systech (Dubai, Singapore, Doha, Johannesburg and London) and have found that adapting into a new working environment is always an exciting element of the job.

 What are the challenges?

-As expected on any construction or engineering project, the work is highly technical and complex in nature so becoming familiar with i.e. the intricacies of the mechanical boiler works or the delay analysis of a claim can be challenging.
+As expected on any construction or engineering project, the work is highly technical and complex in nature so becoming familiar with, for example, the intricacies of mechanical boiler works to prepare a delay analysis can be challenging.

-However, the benefit of working in-house at the client’s offices, in and amongst various disciplines, is that it broadens your understanding holistically and in a way that you simply won’t get working from the “ivory tower” of solicitors’ offices.
+However, the benefit of working in-house at the client’s offices, in and amongst various disciplines, is that it broadens your understanding holistically and in a way that you simply would not get working from the “ivory tower” of solicitors’ offices.

 What training and support has Systech given you?